 Will Trump and Co. take offense, dubbing both Charles Krauthammer and Fox News fake, just like they did with CNN, The New York Times and the BBC over the course of the past few months?
 Probably.

-Or this piece of news may get lost inside the whirlwind of everything that’s going on — just another soundbite that goes unnoticed, avoiding the ire of Trump’s petulant White House administration.
+Or this piece of news may get lost in the whirlwind of everything that’s going on — just another soundbite gone unnoticed, avoiding the ire of Trump’s petulant White House administration.

-Whatever the case, this is a fascinating set of statements by Charles Krauthammer.
+Whatever the case, this is a fascinating set of statements by Krauthammer.

 It’s evident that something has truly changed in the overall healthcare debate.
 The process of reconceptualizing the system is underway, despite, if not because of, the callous GOP reaction and their notorious replacement bill, the AHCA.